jimmystique/MMM/README.md

 10 accounts will be displayed with a balance of 100 ETH each.

-### Launch the bridge
+### Launch bridge
 Make sure that you are using the MMM environment, activate it if not. \
 Go to the ```ethereum-bridge``` folder in ```src``` and execute the command :
 ```
 ./ethereum-bridge -H localhost:8545 -a 1 --dev
 ```
+Wait until the bridge launch is complete before proceeding to the next step (it should from 1 to 2 minutes).

 ### Smart contract deployment
-Open a new terminal, and make sure that you are using the MMM environment, activate it if not. \
+Open a new terminal, make sure that you are using the MMM environment, activate it if not.  \
 Go to the ```src``` folder and execute the command :
 ```
 truffle migrate --reset